tensorflow/community/rfcs/20190816-tf-project-versioning.md

 Within the constraints of semantic versioning, project maintainers should feel free to do whatever is best for their projects and users.

+## Review Feedback

+Included as advisory but not binding.

+* Jason Zaman: It might be a good idea to also mention stability guarantees, and things that are excluded from them. eg TensorFlow itself says anything that's `tf.foo.experimental.bar` is not stable and is allowed to change at anytime, and other projects should think about having a similar mechanism if needed.